samchonan/samchonan.github.io/README.md

 A copy of her Apache license is attached, and I have followed the requirements for modifying and using her script.

-NOTICE: QuizContent.js is an edited version of sophie006liu's vegetal mainGame.js file with the sotry logic path being entirely rewritten.
+NOTICE: QuizContent.js is an edited version of sophie006liu's vegetal mainGame.js file with the story logic path being entirely rewritten.